roks0n/google-hangouts-device/README.md

 5. End Done! :)

 # Usage
-Hangouts url: input the hangouts url you want to automatically open
+- Hangouts url: input the hangouts url you want to automatically open
-Schedule: input time (in HH:mm format!
+- Schedule: input time (in HH:mm format!
 No validation is done!) and tick the days when you want to open the hangout url
-Device mode: Extension will auto-join Google Hangout and presses "I am not sleeping" from time to time.
+- Device mode: Extension will auto-join Google Hangout and presses "I am notsleeping" from time to time.

 # Future features:
 - Connect with Google Calendar and start hangouts based on scheduled events